-An individual who declares a religious or philosophical exemption must understand the risks and benefits of not receiving and the COVID-19 vaccine.
-A person who declares a religious exemption must identity a sincerely held religious belief, practice, or observance.
-A person who declares a philosophical exemption must identify a deeply held principle that consistently guides and influences their life.
+An individual who declares a religious exemption must understand the risks and benefits of not receiving and the COVID-19 vaccine.
+A person who declares a religious exemption must identity a sincerely held religious belief, practice or observance.

-No. It is not appropriate to ask faculty, staff, or students about their vaccination status in the classroom or in the workplace, unless it is your role to enforce the face covering requirements in the workplace.
+No. It is not appropriate to ask faculty, staff, or students about their vaccination status in the classroom or in the workplace.
 An individual’s vaccination status is private.
 An individual may choose to voluntarily share that information with you if they wish but it should not be asked

 Yes.
-You must continue to stay home if you are sick, have COVID-19 symptoms, or if you test positive for COVID-19.
-Notify firstname.lastname@example.org if you test positive for COVID-19 or have a close contact with an individual who tested positive.
+You must continue to stay home if you are sick, have COVID-19 symptoms or if you test positive for COVID-19.
+Notify firstname.lastname@example.org if you test positive for COVID-19.
 This requirement applies even if you are fully vaccinated.